The University has changed its name. Read more about the renaming of the Ryerson University.

 The program’s first year covers the basics of a legal education, with all courses being mandatory.
 You gain a grounding in law in a wide range of areas corresponding to the FLSC requirements.

 In most 1L courses, we apply a co-teaching model that combines the participation of faculty and practitioners to emphasize the practice-readiness of the program.
-All courses also incorporate a range of evaluation methods to ensure students are gaining necessary practice-based skills, in addition to acquiring necessary knowledge.
+All courses also incorporate a range of evaluation methods to ensure you gain the necessary practice-based skills, in addition to acquiring the necessary knowledge.

 Each semester starts with a mandatory week-long intensive course.
 The fall semester intensive course lays the foundation for legal education.
 The winter semester intensive course provides an opportunity to develop and refine oral advocacy skills, culminating in a moot court exercise judged by external experts (e.g., sitting judges, practicing lawyers).